However, there is one big thing plant-based eaters do need to be vigilant about: iron. Specifically, getting enough of it in their day-to-day diet.

 Here's another pro iron-absorbing cooking tip from Gorin: soak your beans.
 "If you’re cooking beans, research shows that if you soak [them] and then prepare them in a regular pan, this will help the food to retain the most amount of iron," she says.
 "In the study, cowpeas were cooked in regular pans and pressure cookers with and without previous soaking."

-Bottom line: It’s a little harder for plant-based eaters to get sufficient iron, but it’s totally possible
+Bottom line: It’s a little harder for plant-based eaters to get sufficient iron, but it’s not impossible

 If you’re worried about not getting enough iron, don’t just go out and buy an iron supplement.
 They sometimes have nasty side effects like constipation, nausea, and other digestive problems, and can interact with certain medications.
 “It’s a good idea to share major dietary changes with your healthcare provider,” says Pett.
 “The best way to know if you are getting enough iron is to ask your healthcare provider to check; a blood test can tell determine whether you have adequate iron.”